 Patients with impaired proprioception must constantly observe placement of their feet to avoid tripping or falling.

-Coordination can be tested with finger-to-nose or knee-to-shin maneuvers, which help detect ataxic movements.
+Coordination testing can help detect ataxic movements.
+Testing maneuvers include